Cover Reveal: King John’s Right-Hand Lady

 Coat of arms of William Longespée, 3rd Earl of Salisbury

-Despite Nicholaa’s stalwart defence of Lincoln Castle during a 10-week siege, Longespée was granted the castle and position of sheriff just 4 days after the battle.
+Despite Nicholaa’s stalwart defence of Lincoln Castle during a 10-week siege, Longespée was granted the position of sheriff just 4 days after the battle, and promptly seized the castle.
 Nicholaa’s refusal to accept this saw her presenting herself to the royal court and requesting she be reinstated.
 A compromise was reached whereby Longespée remained as sheriff of Lincolnshire, but Nicholaa was reinstated as castellan of Lincoln Castle, and given control of the city of Lincoln itself.
 Longespée was by no means satisfied and continued to scheme to gain control of the castle; Nicholaa doggedly held on and only retired from her position as castellan of Lincoln in 1226, 3 months after Longespée’s death.

 Ela of Salisbury provided at least two further familial connections among my Ladies of Magna Carta.
 Through her grandfather, Patrick of Salisbury, Ela was a cousin of William Marshal and his five daughters.
 Marshal was the son of Patrick of Salisbury’s sister, Sybilla.
 Patrick himself had married, as his second wife, Ela de Talvas, who was the widow of William de Warenne, 3rd Earl of Warenne and Surrey.
 From her first marriage, Ela de Talvas was the mother of the heiress, Isabel de Warenne, Countess of Surrey in her own right and wife to, first, William of Blois, youngest son of King Stephen and secondly, Hamelin Plantagenet, illegitimate half-brother of King Henry II.
 Isabel de Warenne, therefore, was aunt to Ela of Salisbury, Richard the Lionheart and King John.